501 STUDENT ATTENDANCE

 501.15 OPEN ENROLLMENT TRANSFERS - PROCEDURES AS A RECEIVING DISTRICT

-The board will take action on the open enrollment request no later than June 1 in the year preceding the first year desired for open enrollment.
+The superintendent will take action on the open enrollment request no later than June 1 in the year preceding the first year desired for open enrollment.

-The superintendent will notify the sending school district and parents within five days of the school district’s action to approve or deny the open enrollment request.
-The superintendent will also forward a copy of the school district’s action with a copy of the open enrollment request to the Iowa Department of Education.
+The superintendent or designee will notify the sending school district and parents within five days of the school district’s action to approve or deny the open enrollment request.

 Open enrollment requests into the school district that, if denied, would result in students from the same nuclear family being enrolled in different school districts, will be given highest priority.
 The board, in its discretion, may waive the insufficient classroom space reason for denial for students of the same nuclear family to prevent the division of a nuclear family between two school districts.
 Other open enrollment requests into the school district are considered in the order received by the school district with the first open enrollment request given a higher priority than the second open enrollment request and so forth.

-Generally, students in grades nine through twelve open enrolling into the school district will not be eligible for participation in interscholastic athletics, at the varsity level, during the first ninety days of open enrollment into the school district.
+Students in grades nine through twelve open enrolling into the school district will not be eligible for participation in interscholastic athletics, at the varsity level, in accordance with applicable law.

 Parents of students whose open enrollment requests are approved by the (board or superintendent) are responsible for providing transportation to and from the receiving school district without reimbursement.
 The board will not approve transportation into the sending district.